MikeMugu/Zukini/README.md

     -tags:          Specify which tags to run (comma seperated list).
 Omitting this flag will run all tests.
     -showreport:    Specify this option to have the generated test report launch in your default browser after the test run is complete.

+By default, any tests with the @skip tag will be skipped during execution.
 To use this for a different project, you just have to modify the batch file to specify your Test dll and .csproj file.

 ##Other Reccommendations
 One other reccommendation I would make is to factor out your test settings into your App.config.
 Usually XML transforms are for web projects, however I use the wonder Visual Studio plugin "Configuration Transform" to generate an App.config file for each Visual Studio Configuration I have (e.g. Debug, Release, etc...).
 This allows me to override configuration values depending on what environment I am testing in.